 While ingredients in psoriasis shampoo can include any of the following ingredients, they can be used alone as a treatment.
-These are some natural remedies that can reduce the itching, scaling, swelling, and redness from scalp psoriasis.
+These are some natural remedies that can reduce the itching, scaling, swelling, and redness or discoloration from scalp psoriasis.
 Natural treatments are usually safe and effective for most healthy people.

 Some common natural treatments for scalp psoriasis include: